-Completed application forms, with relevant document documentation and administration fee must be received by Thursday 20th April 2017.
-The initial round of interviews will be held during the week starting May 8th 2017.
+Completed application forms, with relevant document documentation and administration fee must be received by Tuesday 24th April 2018.
+The initial round of interviews will be held early in May.

 Course fee for the year is: €2,300.00.
 In addition there is a one-off, non refundable, application fee of €25.00.